parallaxinc/P2_PNut_Public/ReadMe.txt

 	Spin2_INCLUDE_interpreter.bas

-Next, the batch file p2com.bat must be executed to assemble the p2com.asm file, which inludes the four .inc files from above.
+Next, the batch file p2com.bat must be executed to assemble the p2com.asm file, which includes the four .inc files from above.

 Finally, Delphi 6 (not included) is used to compile the